 Managing Risk

-Nom@d Learning has found that many managers find the transition from staff member to manager to be the most challenging of their careers.
-Moving from being a team member or a technical expert to working through others, requires a major shift in perspective.
-Different skills and behaviours are needed for a manager’s job.
+Nom@d Learning has found that many managers struggle with the transition from staff member to manager.
+This change is often the most challenging of their careers.
+Moving from being a team member or a technical expert to working through others requires a major shift in perspective.
+A manager’s job requires different skills and behaviours.

 Here are some of the common skills a manager needs when managing risk.
-The topics link to example online eLearning modules from EdApp.
+The topics link to articles I have written.

 Business Ethics

 Some situations that push ethical boundaries are obvious—others less so.
-The definition of “ethics” varies dramatically among industries, and rules change when dealing with governmental agencies or international employees or customers.
-Savvy companies offer an annual ethical conduct compliance refresher course with up-to-date scenarios supporting the most current policies.
+The definition of “ethics” varies dramatically among industries.
+Rules change when dealing with governmental agencies.
+They also change when working with international employees or customers.
+Savvy companies offer an annual refresher course on ethical conduct compliance with up-to-date scenarios supporting the most current policies.

-This course provides a solid framework to raise awareness and address hot-button issues unique to your business and industry.
+This article provides a solid framework to raise awareness and tackle hot-button issues unique to your business and industry.

 Workplace Harassment

-Workplace Harassment is defined as conduct that creates a work environment that would be intimidating, hostile, or offensive to reasonable people.
+Workplace harassment is defined as conduct that creates a work environment that is intimidating.
+It is also hostile or offensive to reasonable people.
 Training is the answer to avoiding workplace harassment.
-Educate your managers and employees to recognise and mitigate situations that could be construed as harassment.
+Teach your managers and employees to recognise and handle situations they perceive as harassment.

 Conflict Resolution

 Interpersonal conflict is a natural outcome of people working together.
-Contrasting work styles or simple personality differences can escalate a minor irritation into an office altercation with far-reaching, negative ripple effects.
-Left unchecked, this negativity can have costly consequences in lost productivity and increased employee turnover, or potentially even escalate out of control.
+Contrasting work styles or simple personality differences can turn a minor irritation into an office altercation.
+Such altercations often have far-reaching, negative ripple effects.
+Left unchecked, this negativity can lead to lost productivity.
+It can result in increased employee turnover.
+It even escalates out of control.

-This course will teach your employees how to CATCH interpersonal conflict early and manage it long before it gets out of hand.
+These articles will teach your employees how to recognise interpersonal conflicts early.
+They will also learn how to manage conflict long before it gets out of hand.

 Website Powered by WordPress.com.